An uncountable Furstenberg--Zimmer structure theory: Abstract

 \section{Abstract}

 Furstenberg--Zimmer structure theory refers to the extension of the dichotomy between the compact and weakly mixing parts of a measure preserving dynamical system and the algebraic and geometric descriptions of such parts to a conditional setting, where such dichotomy is established relative to a factor and conditional analogues of those algebraic and geometric descriptions are sought.
 Although the unconditional dichotomy and the characterizations are known for arbitrary systems, the relative situation is understood under certain countability and separability hypotheses on the underlying groups and spaces.
 The aim of this article is to remove these restrictions in the relative situation and establish a Furstenberg--Zimmer structure theory in full generality.
-To achieve this generalization we had to change our perspective from systems defined on concrete probability spaces to systems defined on abstract probability algebras, and we had to introduce novel tools to analyze systems relative to a factor.
-However, the change of perspective and the new tools lead to some simplifications in the arguments and the presentation which we arrange in a self-contained manner.
 As an independent byproduct, we establish a connection between the relative analysis of systems in ergodic theory and the internal logic in certain Boolean topoi.